The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Washington County?

-Washington County, Missouri has 3 public high schools, along with 3 middle schools and 5 elementary schools.
+Washington County, Missouri has 3 public high schools, serving approximately 1,102 students.

 What is the largest school district in Washington County?